awsdocs/amazon-elasticache-docs/doc_source/redis/elasticache-vpc-accessing.md

 1. Make sure that the two VPCs do not have an overlapping IP range or you will not be able to peer them\.

 1. Peer the two VPCs\.
-For more information, see [Creating and Accepting a Amazon VPC Peering Connection](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/create-vpc-peering-connection.html)\.
+For more information, see [Creating and Accepting an Amazon VPC Peering Connection](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/create-vpc-peering-connection.html)\.

 1. Update your routing table\.
 For more information, see [Updating Your Route Tables for a VPC Peering Connection](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/vpc-peering-routing.html)